Lamoureux sisters among five new members headed for U.S. Hockey Hall of Fame

 Jocelyne Lamoureux-Davidson skated for Team USA for 14 years and scored the decisive shootout goal in the 2018 gold medal victory over Canada.
 She was also a two-time Olympic silver medalist and won six golds in the IIHF women's world hockey championships.
 In 137 games with Team USA, she had 63 goals and 75 assists.

+"What I'm most proud of is not the medals we won but the changes we made for women's hockey — we elevated the game, and women's hockey has grown so much," Lamoureux-Davidson said.

+"It was obviously special to share the ride with Monique.
+It was a dream come true for almost 15 years."

 Monique Lamoureux-Morando also played 14 seasons for the United States with a gold and two silvers in the Olympics, and six world championships golds.
-She had 62 goals and 81 assists in 135 games with Team USA.
+Playing both defense and forward in her career, he had 62 goals and 81 assists in 135 games with Team USA.
+She scored the tying goal, forcing overtime, in the 2018 gold medal game.

+"The more you get removed from it, the more you realize how special certain groups are, and how much we were able to accomplish," Lamoureux-Morando said.
+"To be able to live out our dream and get that gold in 2018 is something we'll always cherish.

+"To know how much the women's game as grown since we first started ... to be a part of that is pretty special."

+The East Lansing, Mich., native is the winningest American goalie in NHL history (391), played 796 NHL games for Buffalo, St. Louis, Vancouver and Anaheim and was a two-time All-Star in his 19 season.
+Miller played in two Olympics and three world championships.

+"I'm thankful I get to go in with such an amazing and diverse class," Miller said.

-Cash is a three-time Paralympic gold medalist for the United States as a goalie.
+Cash is a three-time Paralympic gold medalist for the United States as a goalie and is the Hall's first Paralympic inductee.
 The Overland, Mo., native played in 150 games for Team USA and was 103-16-7-33 with a 1.22 goals-against average and .898 saves percentage.
 His right leg was amputated at age 3 because of bone cancer.

-Johannson, a native of Rochester, Minn., was a USA Hockey executive who was part of 64 medal-winning teams.
+Johannson, a native Minnesotan who played high school hockey at Rochester Mayo, was a USA Hockey executive who was part of 64 medal-winning teams.
 He played college hockey at Wisconsin and professionally in Europe and in the International Hockey League.
 He was a general manager and coach in the USHL before joining USA Hockey.
-He was set to be GM of the 2018 Olympic team but passed away at age 53 before those Games started.
+Johannson was set to be GM of the 2018 Olympic team but passed away at age 53 before those Games started.